ubccr/ccrdocs/pages/hpc/data-transfer.md

 > * "**Use auto config?**"
 >> * Enter 'n' for machine without web browser access

-You will then be propted the following:
+You will then be prompted with the following:
 ```
 Execute the following on the machine with the web browser (same rclone
 version recommended):